Do you feel stuck….

 To paraphrase one of my heroes, Bruce Lee:

 Do not pray for an easy life, pray for the strength to make a difficult one great.

 If one of these toxic habits are working you, know and believe that you can change them.
-You can change anything that’s not working for your best interest.
+You can change anything that’s not working in your best interest.
+Anything.